 Step 4: Restart your Computer

 After successfully uninstalling all hidden USB drives, restart your computer.
-Sometimes, you may require to restart your PC more than one time to clear leftover device drivers from your PC.
+Sometimes, you may require to restart your PC at least TWICE to clear leftover device drivers from your PC.
+After restart, the corrupt USB drivers hanging your PC will be removed.

 Fix “USB Drive Freezes Computer When Plugged-in” Issue

 After uninstalling all hidden USB devices, restart your PC and connect your USB drive again.
 This time your USB drive should not hang your PC.
-If it still freezes your PC, there might be hardware problem either in your USB drive or your computer ports.
+If USB still hangs or freezes your PC, there might be hardware problem either in your USB drive or your computer ports.
 Please note that this method doesn’t fix hardware issues.
 However, this tutorial will definitely help you with software related issue.

 Hope you liked this tutorial.
 In case are still facing issues with your USB drives, you can write down your queries in comment section down below.
 You can also subscribe to our newsletter to get latest updates directly into your inbox.